The 7 Most Critical Responsibilities of a District Manager

 Responsibility #7: Results

 At the end of the day, we are in business to make money.
-So everything that district managers do, from the leadership, planning, staffing, execution, maintenance, and marketing, is all to produce the profitability that the business owner is expecting as a return on the investment made in that brand.
+So, everything that district managers do, from leadership to planning, staffing, execution, maintenance, and marketing, is designed to produce the profitability that the business owner expects as a return on the investment made in that brand.

-And, as mentioned earlier, the people are going to be driving all of these results.
+And, as mentioned earlier, people will be the ones driving all of these results.

-As you can see, the job of a district manager is very different from that of a unit manager.
+As you can see, the district manager job differs greatly from that of a unit manager.
 That is why so many multi-unit leaders struggle, they overwork, and get jammed trying to apply the knowledge and skills they acquired as unit managers when the roles are not the same thing.

 For many district managers, it takes a long time to understand this; others never get there.

-I hope this was eye-opening and gave you clarity on what to expect from the district manager’s role.
-If you are a struggling district manager or a multi-unit business owner that is missing these responsibilities in your organization, I would like to invite you to discover The Multi-Unit Leadership Certification Program.
+I hope this was eye-opening and clarified what to expect from the district manager’s role.
+If you are a struggling district manager or a multi-unit business owner who is missing these responsibilities in your organization, I would like to invite you to discover our Multi-Unit Leadership Certification Program.

-This is is our ten-week district managers’ training program, where we provide these amazing people with the knowledge, the tools, the resources, and the support they need to acquire so that they can be effective and efficient district managers.
+This is our ten-week district managers’ training program, where we provide these amazing people with the knowledge, the tools, the resources, and the support they need to acquire to be effective and efficient at their roles.

 Register for free for our next information session at www.DistrictManagerTraining.com and decide if this is what you're looking for to help your people be successful, have job satisfaction, and produce the expected results to succeed with your business.